Branded QR Code Generator

 Low resolution download

 Screenshotting a QR and enlarging it pixelates the design.
-Download as SVG for any print use.
+For print, use the SVG — it comes with any paid plan.

 Skipping the print test

 Designs that look fine on screen sometimes fail on print.
-Test-scan the printed version from a realistic distance on iPhone and Android before producing in volume.
+Test-scan the printed version on iPhone and Android before producing in volume.

 Branded QR Code — Frequently Asked Questions